How Much Does CMHC Mortgage Loan Insurance Cost?

 |Up to and including 65%

-Premiums in Manitoba, Ontario and Quebec are subject to provincial sales tax.
+Premiums in Manitoba, Quebec, Ontario and Saskatchewan are subject to provincial sales tax.
 The provincial sales tax cannot be added to the loan amount.

-** Down Payment Requirements — Traditional sources of down payment include: Applicant’s savings, RRSP withdrawal, funds borrowed against proven assets, sweat equity (<50% of min. required equity), land unencumbered, proceeds from sale of another property, non-repayable gift from immediate relative, equity grant (non-repayable grant from federal, provincial or municipal agency).
-Non-traditional sources of down payment include: Any source that is arm’s length to and not tied to the purchase or sale of the property, such as borrowed funds, gifts and 100% sweat equity.
+** Down Payment Requirements — Traditional sources of down payment include: Applicant’s savings, RRSP withdrawal, funds borrowed against a liquid financial asset, equity in real property, funds borrowed against real property, proceeds from the sale of another property, non-repayable financial gift from a relative of the borrower, rent as equity, a government homeowner equity grant.
+(Non-traditional sources of down payment include any source that is arm’s length and not tied to the purchase or sale of the property, such as borrowed funds.)